 Sinkholes swallow Florida homes more often than you might think.
 In fact, this exact situation happened to a family in Apopka, Florida, after Hurricane Irma.

-Sinkholes are such a major problem that Florida homeowners insurance companies offer catastrophic ground cover collapse coverage to all policyholders.
-It covers worst-case sinkhole scenarios.
+While sinkholes are not covered by all insurers, all Florida homeowners insurance companies offer catastrophic ground cover collapse coverage to all policyholders.

 Did you know 86 percent of adults bring alcohol to Halloween parties?
-If you’re hosting a spooky soiree at your house, those cups of liquid courage can lead to accidents that you’re ultimately liable for.
+If you’re hosting a spooky soiree at your house, those cups of liquid courage can lead to accidents that you could be liable for.
 For example, if a guest imbibes too much and falls off your porch, you may be responsible for those medical expenses.

 In some states, you may even be responsible for accidents and injuries your inebriated guests cause even after they leave your party.

-Good thing homeowners insurance can pay for immediate medical expenses when guests have small injuries on your property, depending on how it happened.
+Good thing homeowners insurance might pay for immediate medical expenses when guests have small injuries on your property, depending on how it happened.